primeqa/create-primeqa-app/README.md

 4. Click on [PATCH] `/settings`.
 Once expanded, click on the `Try it out` button and copy-paste the Retriever and Reader settings that you would like to use from the examples below.

     a.
-To use the IBM® Watson Discovery retriever and PrimeQA reader, first configure a Watson Discovery Cloud instance using the instructions [here](https://cloud.ibm.com/catalog/services/watson-discovery) and create a collection index.
+To use the IBM® Watson Discovery retriever and PrimeQA reader, first configure a IBM® Watson Discovery Cloud instance using the instructions [here](https://cloud.ibm.com/catalog/services/watson-discovery) and create a collection index.

     ```json
 	{
         "retrievers": {
             "Watson Discovery": {
                 "service_endpoint": "<IBM® Watson Discovery Cloud/CP4D Instance Endpoint>",
-                "service_token": "<Bearer token (If using IBM® Watson Discovery CP4D Instance)>",
+                "service_token": "<Bearer token (ONLY If using IBM® Watson Discovery CP4D Instance)>",
                 "service_api_key": "<API key (If using IBM® Watson Discovery Cloud instance)>",
                 "service_project_id": "<IBM® Watson Discovery Project ID>"
             },